What is an upper GI endoscopy?

 - The examination is not painful, but sedation is used to prevent gagging during the procedure.
 Most patients have no recollection of the exam.

-- This examination is extraordinarily safe in the hands of the board certified gastroenterologists at Mayo Clinic Health System in Eau Claire.
+- This examination is extraordinarily safe in the hands of our board-certified gastroenterologists.

 This procedure allows your physician to look for causes of: